Harry Oppenheimer Fellowship Award

 - Awards are made at the discretion of the Trustees

 - All submissions should be submitted electronically to the Trust to email CDigby@omt.org.za

 The Trust was established in 1958 by the late Mr Harry Oppenheimer in memory of his father, Sir Ernest, and has a long tradition of investing in education and related fields.
-The Harry Oppenheimer Fellowship was initiated by the Trustees some nineteen years ago and is the Trust’s most prestigious award.
+The Harry Oppenheimer Fellowship was initiated by the Trustees some twenty years ago and is the Trust’s most prestigious award.